fonsecas72/coding-standard/README.md

 This has tests to ensure that the symfony coding standard is actually fulfilled.

-At the moment there this is missing:
+At the moment this are the things missing:

 Structure
 * Declare class properties before methods